 In addition to the statewide tax, there are additional sales taxes that may be added by cities and municipalities.
 To find sales tax rates, see the sales tax rate charts from the Tax Commission.

 When are Utah sales tax returns due?

-The Utah State Tax Commission will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.
+New businesses will estimate the amount of sales and use tax liability when applying for a license and are assigned a filing status by the Utah State Tax Commission.
+The filing frequency is based on the expected sales volume, which will be monthly, quarterly, or annually.
 Generally, a business collecting over $50,000 in sales taxes annually will file monthly.

 Even if the business had no sales during the reporting period, a filing is still required indicating no sales.